Google Fiber Privacy Notice

 - California consumer privacy rights

-This Google Fiber Privacy Notice explains some important additional things we’d like you to know about information we collect when you visit Fiber websites or when you use Google Fiber services, such as Google Fiber TV, Google Fiber Internet, and Google Fiber Phone (we call these together “Fiber”), and how we use and share that information.
+This Google Fiber Privacy Notice explains some important additional things we’d like you to know about information we collect when you visit Google Fiber websites or when you use Google Fiber services, such as Google Fiber internet and Google Fiber Phone (we call these together “Fiber”), and how we use and share that information.

 If you are a California resident, please see the “California consumer privacy rights” section below.